IRI-UW-Bioinformatics/flu-ngs/README.md

 - `ignore_segments`.
 (Optional).
 A list of segments that IRMA might find to exclude from all downstream processing.
 Names of segments should match those that IRMA uses, e.g. `A_PA`, `A_NA_N1` or `A_NS`.
+- `pad_incomplete_segments`.
+(Optional, default `true`).
+Whether to pad incomplete IRMA consensus sequences with N's to restore full-length coordinates.
+Set to `false` to disable padding and coordinate shifting entirely.

 MiSeq example: